 I grew up in a large family, in and around Saskatoon.
 One summer I worked at SaskPower, in Regina where I met, and married, my Engineer husband and soon had three children.
 As they grew I read, and studied — at the Regina Conservatory and the fledgling University of Regina; I also followed in my mother’s footsteps working as an advocate, for whatever was required, from roads to education.
 This led to regular social commentary on CBC radio, and though I’d lived in books (and the prairie) all of my life, I didn’t think of the commentaries as “writing.”

-After a (rule of 80) early retirement I began work at the Archdiocese of Regina as Coordinator of Ecumenism, working with multiple faith traditions for common cause, whether reconciliation or diverse social justice issues.
-After another early retirement I was invited to become a Research Fellow at the Canadian Plains Research Centre where I worked on a number of projects, including research for a biographical memoir of the famed Regina Five artist, Arthur McKay, and with artists Jeannie Mah and Lorne Beug, developed and edited the multi-award winning nonfiction book, Regina’s Secret Spaces: love and lore of local geography; and more recently, with Jeannie Mah and Susan Birley, edited Biblio Files, a history of the Regina Public Library.
+After an early retirement I began work at the Archdiocese of Regina as Coordinator of Ecumenism, working with multiple faith traditions for common cause, whether reconciliation or diverse social justice issues.
+After another early retirement I was invited to become a Research Fellow at the Canadian Plains Research Centre where I worked on a number of projects, including research on the the famed Regina Five artist, Arthur McKay, and with artists Jeannie Mah and Lorne Beug, developed and edited the 2006 multi-award winning nonfiction book, Regina’s Secret Spaces: love and lore of local geography; and more recently, 2017, with Jeannie Mah and Susan Birley, edited Biblio Files, a history of the Regina Public Library.

 During all of this time, while writing and editing, I advocated for the arts; presented at conferences and other venues; developed community events with Nicolle Nugent, at the MacKenzie Art Gallery; and served on writing and community boards – for over ten years, the Wascana Centre Authority Heritage committee.
 I tromped the prairie, watched film, listened to music, and enjoyed visual art.
 I continue to enjoy good friends and have fine times with my three kids, their spouses, and my grandkids.